 Ensuring data is stored, processed, and analyzed securely and efficiently has become increasingly essential.
-When storing data, there often needs clarity between SQL and MySQL.
+When storing and manipulating data now, there often needs clarity between SQL and MySQL.
 They are two of the most popular database technologies used today to store, organize, and retrieve data.
 Despite their similarities, a few key distinctions make them suitable for different types of applications.

-In this article, we will explore the differences between SQL vs. MySQL to help you understand which technology suits your needs.
+In this article, we will explore the key differences in between SQL vs. MySQL to help you understand which technology suits your needs.

 What is MySQL?